BasementKrew/revelation.io/_posts/2015-03-25-animation-jazz.markdown

 self.view.addSubview(loadingView)
 ```

 The button and loading dialog are added to the view hierarchy, then the animations are scheduled to be run once the button is tapped.
 This causes the loading dialog to be displayed.
 The cool part is the way the animations are chained to run one after another.
 This makes expressing complex animations easy.
 Jazz also makes creating custom controls easy, by being protocol based and having a base `Shape` class that allows most basic shapes to be easily animated.
-I don't want to do to much self promotion here, so I suggest checking out the learning more about playing animation Jazz from from the [docs](https://github.com/daltoniam/Jazz).
+I don't want to do to much self promotion here, so I suggest checking out the [docs](https://github.com/daltoniam/Jazz).

 In conclusion, I now ask you for help.
-I would love to be able to post these reproduction animations to dribbble, but alas, I am still a prospect.
+I would love to be able to post these reproduction animations to Dribbble, but alas, I am still a prospect.
 If you have an invite and would like to share, I would much appreciate it.
 If you are a designer or just found a cool animation and would like to have the work featured, let me know.
-I would like this could become a recurring series of different animations and UIs.
-As always, questions, comments, and random rants are appreciated. [@daltoniam](https://twitter.com/daltoniam)
+I would like this to become a recurring series of different animations and UIs.
+As always, questions, comments, and random rants are appreciated.

 - [Designer](https://dribbble.com/madebyanton)